Using React Server Components in Expo Router apps

 You cannot pass functions as props to Server Components.
 You can only pass serializable data.

-Server Actions are functions that run on the server and can be called from client components.
+Server Functions are functions that run on the server and can be called from Client Components.
 Think of them like fully-typed API routes that are easier to write.

 They must always be an async function and are marked with "use server" at the top of the function.